AutoscalingPolicy

 Mode | OnCreate | ReCreate | InPlace | Off | Update behavior to apply when this item is active. |

-are jointly optional — either both present (time-windowed rule) or both absent (always applicable rule with the specified mode
+Constraint: schedule and duration are jointly optional — either both present (time-windowed rule) or both absent (always applicable rule with the specified mode).

 UpdateMode